SMAPPNYU/youtube-data-api/README.md

 The `yt` object calls functions that automate the collection of data fields that are both visable and not-visable to everyday users.

-Please refer to the documentation for details.
+Please refer to the documentation (forthcoming!) for details.

 ## Testing
 Static json files used for test are stored in `./tests/data`.